MLA Scholarship for Underrepresented Students

 - The disbursement of funds will not exceed one year past the date of the annual conference.
 Payments will be made in two equal installments.
 The first in June after the annual conference.
 The second payment is made after the fall semester when updated transcripts are received by MLA.

 - The recipient will be notified in March before the annual conference at which the public announcement is made.
 The recipient assumes all costs of attending the conference and the ceremony at which the announcement is made.
 The association will underwrite the conference registration fees.

 - Completed application.

-- Two letters of reference emailed directly to MLA from persons who are knowledgeable about the applicant’s character, education, and abilities;
+- Online reference form completed by one reference who is knowledgeable about the applicant’s character, education, and abilities.

 - Copy of library school’s catalog or web page, which states the number of credits needed for a degree, uploaded to the application.